 The team’s core areas of expertise are private client IHT and CGT, VAT, employment-related taxes, corporation tax, tax penalties, and property-related taxes.

-The team offers advice and assistance with the negotiation and settlement of HMRC enquiries and representation before all tribunals and courts on contentious tax matters, as well as non-contentious advice within our core areas.
+The team offers advice and assistance with the negotiation and settlement of HMRC enquiries and representation before the Tax Tribunal and Courts on contentious tax matters, as well as non-contentious advice within our core areas.

-The team is part of Chambers’ highly-rated Commercial & Chancery Practice Group.
-We are therefore well-placed to act in commercial and chancery disputes with a tax dimension and have a particular expertise in tax-related professional negligence cases.
+We are well placed to act in commercial and chancery disputes with a tax dimension and have a particular expertise in tax-related professional negligence cases.

-- expert advocacy at all Tribunal and Court hearings.
+- Expert advocacy at all Tax Tribunal and Court hearings

 Professional clients who do not specialise in litigation can use us as a ‘one-stop-shop’ to minimise the overall cost of resolving the dispute.